sss97cz/Chordbay/README.md

 A small helper script (uploader.sh) can upload plain `.txt` song files to the backend.
 This section documents usage and examples.

-- Expected location: scripts/uploader.sh (or wherever you keep your helper scripts).
 - Input: a directory containing `.txt` song files (one file per song in format: {ArtistName - SongName).
 - Authentication: the script requires an API token (access token).